MarieShah/MIE562_CP_OUA_SportsScheduling/README.md

 - Program run the program once steps 1.0 to 4.0 are compelted see step 6.0 for support

 ## Help
-- You may run into the issue of the code taking long to run for larger instances, this is due to the google colab being limtied to the CPlex public version
+- You may run into the issue of the code taking long to run for larger instances, this is due to the google colab being limited to the CPlex public version
 - Running the program using CPlex academic can solve this issue

 ## Authors